FredericoMetelo/peersim-environment/README.md

 mvn clean -Dmaven.test.skip package
 ```

-This will package a jar with all necessary dependencies to run the simulator.
+This will package a jar with all the necessary dependencies to run the simulator.
 The jar can be found on the `target/peersim-srv-0.0.1-SNAPSHOT.jar`
 directory/folder.